rbisdorff/Digraph3/docSphinx/_build/html/_sources/techDoc.rst.txt

         - Following a Python 3.12 recommendation, all multiprocessing resources have been refactored to use by default, instead of the traditional *fork*, the safer *spawn* threading start method.
 As a consequence, main program code of multiprocessing Digraph3 Python scripts must now start with a *__name__=='__main__'* test in order to avoid its recursive execution in each started thread (see the :py:mod:`multiprocessing` module).

-        - A refactored multiprocessing :py:class:`~mpOutrankingDigraphs.MPBipolarOutrankingDigraph` constructor of genuine bipolar-valued outranking digraphs with a configurable threading start method: *spawn* (by default), *forkserver* or *fork*.
+        - A refactored multiprocessing :py:class:`~mpOutrankingDigraphs.MPBipolarOutrankingDigraph` constructor of bipolar-valued outranking digraphs with a configurable threading start method: *spawn* (by default), *forkserver* or *fork*.

         - The :py:meth:`digraphsTools.kmpMatch` method implements the *Knuth* *Morris* *Pratt* string matching algorithm